voxpupuli/puppet-postfix/README.md

 Example: absent.

 ##### `content`
 A free form string that defines the contents of the file.
-This parameter is mutually exclusive to the source parameter.
+This parameter is mutually exclusive with the source parameter.
 Default: Undefined.
 Example: '#Destination                Credentials\nsmtp.example.com            gssapi:nopassword'.